Skip to content

 Preference Application

-Applied after initial model processing as a post-processing step:
+Applied after initial model processing as a post-processing step.
+Implemented in src/donna/preferences/rule_applier.py as PreferenceApplier.

 Transparency & Control